Raheny Tidy Village Group

 - restoration of the historic pump at the bottom of Main Street

 In the early, days the group was financed by the DCC and the RBA.
 From 1998 onwards, the Raheny Tidy Village Group started its own fundraising, doing bag-packs and sending letters of appeal to local businesses.
 We also receive grants from DCC.
-In 2020, we had our first online fundraiser on a gofundme page.

 Seamus Griffith was chairperson until 2019, when John Herbert took over.
 Frank Nash became chairperson in 2020.

-Tidy Towns Competition
+Tidy Towns Competition and Other Awards

 For more about the Tidy Towns competition, visit the TidyTowns website.